 - A digital stopwatch;

-- A blank sheet of paper (8 1⁄2 by 11);
+- A blank sheet of paper (8 1⁄2 by 11); and

-- A special erasable pen; and
+- A special erasable pen.

-- Targus wired USB keyboard.

 The digital stopwatch also was used for the physical activities.
 Each of the cognitive activities presented in the following sections describes whether equipment was used and how to use it.